kavyanandula/kavyanandula/README.md

 In this project, time series analysis is employed to understand and predict household energy consumption patterns over time.
 By utilizing historical energy usage data, the project aims to identify trends, seasonal variations, and anomalies in energy demand, which are crucial for optimizing EV charging strategies.

 Key Objectives of Time Series Analysis:
-Trend Analysis: Identify long-term trends in household energy consumption and EV charging patterns to understand how energy usage evolves over time.
+-Trend Analysis: Identify long-term trends in household energy consumption and EV charging patterns to understand how energy usage evolves over time.
-Seasonal Decomposition: Analyze seasonal effects on energy consumption, such as increased usage during specific months or days (e.g., weekends, holidays) that could impact optimal charging times.
+-Seasonal Decomposition: Analyze seasonal effects on energy consumption, such as increased usage during specific months or days (e.g., weekends, holidays) that could impact optimal charging times.
-Anomaly Detection: Detect unusual spikes or drops in energy consumption, which may indicate issues with charging infrastructure or abnormal household activity.
+-Anomaly Detection: Detect unusual spikes or drops in energy consumption, which may indicate issues with charging infrastructure or abnormal household activity.
-Forecasting: Utilize historical data to forecast future energy consumption, helping to predict optimal times for EV charging based on anticipated energy demand.
+-Forecasting: Utilize historical data to forecast future energy consumption, helping to predict optimal times for EV charging based on anticipated energy demand.
-Data Sources
+-Data Sources
-Historical energy usage data from smart meters or household energy monitoring systems.
+Historical energy usage data from smart meters or household energy monitoring systems from Norway are being considered.
 EV charging data, including timestamps and energy consumption details.
 Weather data (optional), which may impact energy consumption patterns (e.g., temperature affecting heating or cooling needs).
 Methodology
-Data Preprocessing: Clean and preprocess the time series data to handle missing values, outliers, and ensure consistency in timestamps.
+-Data Preprocessing: Clean and preprocess the time series data to handle missing values, outliers, and ensure consistency in timestamps.
-Exploratory Data Analysis (EDA): Visualize energy consumption patterns to identify trends, seasonalities, and correlations with other factors (like temperature).
+-Exploratory Data Analysis (EDA): Visualize energy consumption patterns to identify trends, seasonalities, and correlations with other factors (like temperature).
-Time Series Modeling: Apply time series forecasting techniques (e.g., ARIMA, SARIMA, or Prophet) to predict future energy consumption.
+-Time Series Modeling: Apply time series forecasting techniques (e.g., ARIMA, SARIMA, or Prophet) to predict future energy consumption.
-Optimization Strategy: Develop machine learning models (e.g., Regression models, Decision Trees) to determine optimal charging times based on forecasted energy demand and cost.
+-Optimization Strategy: Develop machine learning models (e.g., Regression models, Decision Trees) to determine optimal charging times based on forecasted energy demand and cost.